Accreditation Report Style Guide

 Revisitation Schedule.
 The standard revisitation schedule is two years for a finding of "Recommend Accreditation", next term for a finding of "Recommend Accreditation with reservations", and occurs when intervention by DSL has completed for a finding of "Not Recommended for Accreditation".

 For a finding of "Recommend Accreditation", if you have sufficient justification to recommend a visit in one year instead of two, you should state the reasons in the first part of section 2 and state that your committee "recommends that the accreditation committee schedule a review after one year."

 "2A.
 Best Practices and Other Areas of Excellence".
 Here's your chance to list best practices, to recommend these great ideas to other members of the Community, and to point out the great things about the organization, when appropriate.

 "2B.
 Areas Needing Improvement" is where you describe the actual problems, going into detail on those listed in General Comments.
 This is where you may make recommendations on how to solve the problems listed as reservations or reasons for withholding a recommendation to accredit.
 List the most serious problems first, providing additional detail for any that were listed earlier.
 If you wish to make recommendations, make the recommendation after describing the problem.

 The finding given in section 1 is our only recommendation to the Dean's office.
 Please do not make recommendations for action by MIT.
 We make recommendations for operational changes only for our member organizations.

 Section 3.
 Suggestions to the Accreditation Committee about the review process and possible process improvements.
 This section is optional.
 Do not even include the section header if the section is empty.
 Since this will not be sent to MIT or included in the Annual report, you must include a page break before the heading to make it easy to separate this section from the rest of the report.
-If you format your report with page numbers (optional), please do not use "n of m", since the report submitted to MIT will have this section removed.
+If you format your report with page numbers (optional), please do not use "n of m", since the report will have this section removed.